PolymeshAssociation/polymesh-local/README.md

 ## `polymesh-local clean`

-Clean removes the chain data so the next start is starts at a genisis block.
+Clean removes the chain data so the next start is starts at a genesis block.
 Services must be stopped for this command to work

 ```
 USAGE